eliheady/wtutf/Readme.md

 A simple utility to help me out of my ASCII-centric shell

-This program just prints out the Unicode code points of the string you feed into it.
+This program just prints out the code points of the string you feed into it.
 It can also show you the punycode conversion of your string and failure reasons if conversion isn't possible.

 Try this
 ```shell